rackerlabs/design-system/_component_design/left-nav.md

 ### Composition

-A left navigation pane contains the following elements:
+The left navigation contains the following elements:

 - **Container (required):** The container holds the navigation items.
-- **Primary navigation item (required):** When the user clicks the primary navigation item, they are directed to a primary page.
+- **Primary navigation item (required):** When the user clicks the primary navigation item, they are directed to a page.
 A primary navigation item can contain secondary navigation items.
-- **Drop-down carat (optional):** The drop-down carat reveals the secondary or tertiary navigation items.
+- **Vertical expand icon (optional):** The vertical expand icon reveals the secondary or tertiary navigation items.
 - **Secondary navigation item (optional):** A secondary navigation item is a child page of the primary navigation item.
 - **Tertiary navigation item (discouraged):** A tertiary navigation item is a child page of a secondary navigation item.
 Using tertiary navigation items is discouraged.